-As at June 30, 2022, the Company's retail presence includes the following:
+As at September 30, 2022, the Company's retail presence includes the following:

-- Four owned and operated Harborside branded retail dispensaries located in Oakland, San Jose, San Leandro and Desert Hot Springs, California; - Eight owned and operated Urbn Leaf branded retail dispensaries located in San Diego, San Ysidro, Grover Beach, Seaside, La Mesa, Grossmont, San Jose and Vista, California; - One owned and operated dispensary located in Eugene, Oregon (the "Terpene Station Dispensary"); - 21% interest in FGW Haight Inc. ("FGW"), a company with the conditional use approval necessary to operate a retail dispensary in the Haight Ashbury area of San Francisco.
-FGW received the necessary approvals and opened the Haight Ashbury San Francisco retail dispensary under the Harborside brand in April 2022; and, - Retail delivery services which cover the greater San Francisco Bay Area of California (from its Harborside branded retail stores in Oakland and San Jose) and the Grover Beach and San Ysidro areas (from its Urbn Leaf branded stores in each of these areas).
+- Four owned and operated Harborside branded retail dispensaries located in Oakland, San Jose, San Leandro and Desert Hot Springs, California; - Eight owned and operated Urbn Leaf branded retail dispensaries located in San Diego, San Ysidro, Grover Beach, Seaside, La Mesa, Grossmont, San Jose and Vista, California; - One owned and operated dispensary located in Eugene, Oregon (the "Terpene Station Dispensary"); - 21% interest in FGW Haight Inc. ("FGW"), a company which operates a Harborside branded retail dispensary in the Haight Ashbury area of San Francisco.
+FGW opened the retail dispensary under the Harborside brand in April 2022; and, - Retail delivery services which cover the greater San Francisco Bay Area of California (from its Harborside branded retail stores in Oakland and San Jose) and the Grover Beach and Bay Park areas (from its Urbn Leaf branded stores in each of these areas).

-As at June 30, 2022, the Company owned and operated a cultivation and production facility in Salinas, California (the "Salinas Production Campus"), a cultivation and manufacturing facility in Greenfield, California (the "Greenfield Production Campus"), and distribution centers in both San Jose and Los Angeles, California.
+As at September 30, 2022, the Company owned and operated a cultivation and production facility in Salinas, California (the "Salinas Production Campus"), a cultivation and manufacturing facility in Greenfield, California (the "Greenfield Production Campus"), and distribution centers in both San Jose and Los Angeles, California.